Philip Spratt: Post-Meerut life in India

 Spratt later moved to Madras, and edited the Swarajya, which was a newspaper run by C. Rajagopalachari, and a mouthpiece of the Swatantra Party.
 During these years he also wrote several books on diverse subjects, numerous pamphlets and also translated books from French, German, Tamil, Sanskrit and Hindi, into English.

+He wrote an autobiographical account, Blowing up India: Reminiscences and Reflections of a Former Comintern Emissary in 1955.

 He died of cancer on 8 March 1971, in Madras.

-He wrote an autobiographical account, ‘Blowing up India’ in 1955.

-Philip Spratt died of cancer on March 8, 1971 in Madras after an eventful life full of ups and downs.